jnovack/docker-my-cert-authority/README.md

 * `-n` - Perform actions non-interactively

 Once you complete the initial CA setup, you can quickly and easily generate client certificates with a simple command-line.
+Generating a certificate with `-n` will accept all the defaults only overriding where you set environment variables.

 ### Generate a certificate (non-interactively)